dustinpfister/blog_posts/_posts/threejs-light.md

 ## Light in threejs and what to know first

-There is not just going over what the options are when it comes to having one or more light sources in a scene, there is also a lot to cover when it comes to many other things that branch off from the use of light objects.
+There is not just going over what the options are when it comes to having one or more light sources in a scene, there is also a lot to cover when it comes to many other things that branch off from the use of lights.
+I will not be getting into detail with every little thing that will come up, however in this opening section I will mention a few things that you might want to read up more on before getting into everything that has to do with light.

 ### Know at least a thing or two about materials